C

 3.75%-5.99%

-β€’ Mining income taxed as ordinary income at fair market value on receipt date.
+β€’ Mining income taxed as ordinary income at fair market value upon receipt.

-β€’ Staking rewards taxed as ordinary income at FMV when received or accessible.
+β€’ Staking rewards taxed as ordinary income when credited.

 Reporting Requirements